Vizzuality/ncs-go/README.md

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Deploy to production

+Deployment to production (an AWS EC2 instance) is done automatically using [Capistrano](https://capistranorb.com/) and [Capistrano actions](https://github.com/miloserdow/capistrano-deploy) through a GitHub action.

 ## Contribution rules

 Please, **create a PR** for any improvement or feature you want to add.
 Try to not commit directly anything on the `main` branch.